SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Introduction

-We have conducted extensive experiments on \emph{two} large-scale, publicly available radiography imaging datasets.
-Our \methodname\ is significantly superior to predominant methods in unsupervised anomaly detection by over 5 points on the ZhangLab dataset~\cite{kermany2018identifying}; remarkably, we have demonstrated a 10-point improvement over the state of the art on the Stanford CheXpert dataset~\cite{irvin2019chexpert}.
-In addition, we have created a new dataset (DigitAnatomy) to synthesize \textit{spatial correlation} and \textit{consistent shape} of the chest anatomy in radiographs.
-DigitAnatomy was created to prompt the development, evaluation, and interpretability of anomaly detection methods.
-The qualitative visualization clearly shows the superiority of our \methodname\ over the current state of the art.
+We have conducted experiments on two large-scale, publicly available radiography imaging datasets.
+Our \methodname\ is significantly superior to predominant methods in unsupervised anomaly detection by over 5 points on the ZhangLab dataset~\cite{kermany2018identifying}; remarkably, we have demonstrated a 10-point improvement over 13 recent unsupervised anomaly detection methods on the Stanford CheXpert dataset~\cite{irvin2019chexpert}.
+In addition, we have created a new dataset (\ourdataset) to elucidate \textit{spatial correlation} and \textit{consistent shape} of the chest anatomy in radiography (see \figureautorefname~\ref{fig:introductory}c). \ourdataset\ is dedicated to easing the development, evaluation, and interpretability of anomaly detection methods.
+The qualitative visualization clearly shows the superiority of our \methodname\ over the current state-of-the-art methods.